valeriangalliat/blog/2016/03/looking-back-at-2015.md

-That was a pretty intense year for me; finishing my studies, leaving my job, family and friends to start from scratch in a new country, where I had my first full time job and also my first flatsharing experience!
+That was a pretty intense year for me; finishing my studies, leaving my job, family and friends to start from scratch in a new country, where I had my first full-time job and also my first flatsharing experience!

 It will be hard to make 2016 even more awesome, but I'm happy I quickly found a stable situation that gives me peace of mind, and I think like